lorikayman/RebisTheory/src/lib/rebis_theory.md

 As we have covered the tutorial of rank missions, gremlins are also charaterized there as villians in a much shorter span of time - as Razwog, his facility, and implications of greater organization defined by inspection of Razwog and Herex's danger module.
 And, of course, Artifact plot start there, as the key component of the megastructure, a _plot device_.

-##### Failing Empire
+##### Eternal Kingdom Betrayed by Failure

 The other consequence of this framing of gremlins as comic relief is found in the story-rooted perspective of gremlins as a failing empire.

 Gremlins' infrastructure is found in a deteriorating state.
 This concept exists with the idea of gremlins being ones to build the megastructure, and ones to exist in it as Swarm was present.
 Through those elements of architecture, we have proposed that the megastructure is failing, while most of it at the time when Spiral Order had arrived, - had remained mostly operational.
 This deterioration was found in the Ironclaw Munitions Factory, Haunted Passages, and the Shadow Lairs.

-There is a __dintint feel of the control of gremlin over Cradle slips away__, weather those powers are of undead, edritch, or of Underworld origin - this was the thesis of Rebis theory when we had made the final recount of the timeline.
+There is a _distinct motif of a loss of control of gremlins over Cradle_, weather those powers are of undead, edritch, or of Underworld origin - this was the thesis of Rebis theory when we had made the final recount of the timeline.

 It is also thematically more broad, that, as the structure now imprisons the builders, who are in an internally and externally unstable position, leading to a formation of dehumanizing environment, seen in designs and architecture of Emberlight and separate Crimson Order-adjacent facilities, to which Haven exists as a distinct _thematic, architectural, ideological, and narrative opposite_.